codymade/codydoerr/README.md

  Unity, C#, Javascript and preparing to take the Unity Associate Game Design and Programmer exams.

- Excited to collaborate on any projects dealing with the development of children in adolesence to help them in their daily lives
+ Excited to collaborate on any projects dealing with the cognative development to help people in their daily lives

  How to reach me:
  >cody.doerr@yahoo.com